Vern-Technologies/CGF-Docs/docs/tracker-web/containers.md

 <br/><br/>

 With the Remove Container Form opened, select your container from the Container dropdown list and select delete to remove your container from the system.
 You also have the option of removing your container's history from your account or not.
-If you remove your container's history from your account it's history won't be factored in when the system delivers historical based data.
+If you remove your container's history from your account, its history will not be factored in when the system delivers historical based data.

 :::note
 Once a Container is deleted, this action can't be <Highlight color="#25c2a0">**UNDONE**</Highlight> and the system will no longer process transactions for the deleted container.